Game balance: Fairness

 A game is fair if all players have roughly the same chance of winning at the start independent of which offered options they choose.
 This makes fairness especially important for PvP games.
-Fairness also means, even for PvE games, that the player should never feel like the opponents were unbeatable.
+Fairness also means, even for PvE games, that the player never feels like the opponents were unbeatable.

-Early appearances of the term “fairness”

-Chris Crawford wrote in 1982 of the importance of a game's "illusion of winnability"; Pac-Man is popular because it "appears winnable to most players, yet is never quite winnable".
-The illusion, he said, "is very difficult to maintain.
+Chris Crawford wrote in 1982 of the importance of a game's "illusion of winnability" providing an ongoing motivation to play, describing Pac-Man as being popular because it "appears winnable to most players, yet is never quite winnable".

+When defeated "the player must perceive", Computer Gaming World wrote in 1984, "that failure was the player's fault (not the game's) but can be corrected by playing better the next time".
+The illusion of winnability, Crawford said, "is very difficult to maintain.
 Some games maintain it for the expert but never achieve it for the beginner; these games intimidate all but the most determined players", citing Tempest as an example.

-A fair game is winnable but, InfoWorld stated in 1981, can be "complicated or random or appear unfair".
+Tim Barry of InfoWorld wrote in 1981 that any good computer game "must be totally fair", although it could still be "complicated or random or appear unfair".
 Fairness does not necessarily mean that a game is balanced.
-This is particularly true of action games: Jaime Griesemer, design lead at Bungie, said that "every fight in Halo is unfair".
+This is particularly true of action games: Jaime Griesemer, design lead at Bungie, states that "every fight in Halo is unfair".
 This potential for unfairness creates uncertainty, leading to the tension and excitement that action games seek to deliver.
 In these cases balancing is instead the management of unfair scenarios, with the ultimate goal of ensuring that all of the strategies which the game intends to support are viable.
 The extent to which those strategies are equal to one another defines the character of the game in question.

 Simulation games can be balanced unfairly in order to be true to life.
 A wargame may cast the player into the role of a general who was defeated by an overwhelming force, and it is common for the abilities of teams in sports games to mirror those of the real-world teams they represent regardless of the implications for players who pick them.

 Player perception can also affect the appearance of fairness.
 Sid Meier stated that he omitted multiplayer alliances in Civilization because he found that the computer was almost as good as humans in exploiting them, which caused players to think that the computer was cheating.

+Game designer Dani Bunten, when asked how to balance gameplay, gave the one-word response of "Cheat."
+Asked how to respond to complaints about this from gamers, she said, "Lie!"